robbyhooker/Portfolio_Optimization/README.md

 |                       | IEF  | 13.58      |        |            |
 |                       | GLD  | 5.01       |        |            |
 | Portfolio 500         | SPY  | 100.00     | 0.13   | 0.18       |

+My take away from this is that the mean variance algorithm is more flexible for investors than risk parity (above).<br>
+We see that higher return portfolios are weighted in favor of riskier assets, with the most extreme example being all capital invested in SPY, which had the highest mean returns of all securities at hand.<br>
+So, even though the max Sharpe ratio may suggest the investor to be less risky, there are alternative suggestions for someone looking for more return.

+The efficient portfolio frontier shows the entire spectrum of efficient portfolios, it follows that with higher returns come higher risk<br>
+Finally, I draw a line at the minimum risk, as all portfolios below it would not be invested in by a rational person (they can gain higher returns for the same risk).<br>

 ![Efficient Portfolios Frontier](assets/mv_frontier.png)